top of page

 Within 9 months of the Asian Financial Crisis, volumes recovered near to or exceeded pre-crisis levels

-This can be attributed to the pent-up demand by mass market buyers who had greater visibility and confidence in a recovery by March 1998.
+This surge was driven largely by pent-up demand in the mass market.t buyers who had greater visibility and confidence in a recovery by March 1998.

 PRIVATE NON-LANDED AVERAGE PSF CORRECTION BY REGION